-A key risk to the Company is unsatisfactory investment performance due to an economic downturn along with continued political uncertainty which could negatively impact global credit markets and the risk reward characteristics for CLO structuring.
+A key risk to the Company is unsatisfactory investment Credit markets, along with most other asset classes, performance due to an economic downturn along with have been badly hit by the impact of COVID-19 on continued political uncertainty which could negatively companies and markets.
+However, it is still difficult to impact global credit markets and the risk reward characteristics for CLO structuring.
 This could directly impact the performance of the underlying CLOs that the Company invests in and it could also result in a reduced number of suitable investment opportunities and/or lower shareholder demand.